-During March 2020, the Coronavirus pandemic resulted in a nationwide lockdown as attempts were made to lessen the impact of the evolving crisis.
-The Authority responded to maintain an emergency response across North Wales, whilst putting the necessary control measures in place to reduce the risks associated with Covid-19 and to maintain the health, safety and wellbeing of our staff and the communities that we serve.
+Throughout the Coronavirus pandemic the Authority have maintained an emergency response across North Wales, whilst putting the necessary control measures in place to reduce the risks associated with Covid-19 and to maintain the health, safety and wellbeing of our staff and the communities that we serve.

-Whilst we were still able to deliver our emergency response, this has impacted on our 'business as usual' for non-emergency service delivery with, where possible, alternative models being used to continue the delivery of our services.
-This has and will continue to have an impact on the Authority's governance arrangements.
-The impacts on governance will fall into the following broad categories:
+Whilst we were still able to deliver our emergency response, this has impacted on our 'business as usual' for non-emergency service delivery.
+Where possible, alternative models are being used to continue the delivery of our services.